GoCarrot/terraform-aws-deployomat/modules/deployomat/README.md

 Once deployomat is set up, a deploy can be triggered by starting an execution of `deploy_sfn.arn`.
 The minimal input is a JSON document containing AccountName, ServiceName, and AmiId keys.
 For example, using the aws cli, `aws stepfunctions start-execution --state-machine-arn <DEPLOY_SFN_ARN> --input '{"AccountName":"workload-dev-0001", "ServiceName":"example", "AmiId": "ami-xxxx"}'`

 A deploy may be cancelled by starting an execution of `cancel_sfn.arn`.
 The input is a JSON document containning AccountName and ServiceName keys.
-For example, using the aws cli, `aws stepfunctions start-execution --start-machine-arn <CANCEL_SFN_ARN> --input '{"AccountName":"workload-dev-0001", "ServiceName": "example"}'`
+For example, using the aws cli, `aws stepfunctions start-execution --state-machine-arn <CANCEL_SFN_ARN> --input '{"AccountName":"workload-dev-0001", "ServiceName": "example"}'`